Trump Administration Drastically Cuts Number Of Refugees Allowed To Enter The U.S.

 "The current burdens on the U.S. immigration system must be alleviated before it is again possible to resettle large number of refugees," the administration said in a statement.
 "Prioritizing the humanitarian protection cases of those already in our country is simply a matter of fairness and common sense."

-Immigration rights advocates swiftly criticized the new asylum limit, which is expected to face challenges in court.
+Immigration rights advocates swiftly criticized the new asylum limit.

 Daryl Grisgraber of Oxfam America called the announcement "immoral and un-American."